Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 The Common Question I Get as a Children's Book Author

-I’ve been writing children’s books for more than two decades.
-It’s common for people to ask me where I get my children’s book ideas when I’m presenting my work, whether in a first grade classroom or at an educator conference.
+I've been writing children's books for more than two decades.
+It's common for people to ask me where I get my children's book ideas when I’m presenting my work, whether in a first-grade classroom or at an educator conference.

 My truest answer is “everywhere,” but I admit this is frustratingly vague.
 The blank page is both an intimidation and an invitation.

-I spoke in my article “How to Write a Children’s Book,” I share how to know your Story Intention.
+In my article “How to Write a Children's Book,” I share how to know your Story Intention.
 I primarily write to give families a way to share love and inspire connection, so I tend to search for ideas that work under this umbrella purpose of mine.

 Your writing goal may be different.
-No matter why or for whom you’re writing for, you need ideas!
+No matter why you're or whom you're writing for, you need ideas!

 Each of my many book titles and concepts started with a spark of an idea.
-Some took hold when I heard someone speak a certain phrase, others started with an idea for a theme (adoption) followed by casually interviewing people about the topic.
+Some took hold when I heard someone speak a certain phrase; others started with an idea for a theme (adoption) followed by casually interviewing people about the topic.

-My book, Hooray for You, was inspired by a particular photo I saw in a newspaper that moved me.
+My book Hooray for You was inspired by a particular photo I saw in a newspaper that moved me.

 Although we can find ideas everywhere, I've created the following strategy you can use to jumpstart your own idea finding.

-It’s an easy way to remind yourself of the proactive role-to-role you can play when waiting for inspiration to find its collaborator.
+It's an easy way to remind yourself of the proactive role you can play when waiting for inspiration to find its collaborator.

 S.T.O.P. to Write: 4 Actions to Spark Children's Ideas for Children’s Books

-To put a helpful framework around the process of idea generation for children’s books, I created a simple, four-part acronym: S.T.O.P to Write.
+To put a helpful framework around the process of idea generation for children’s books, I created a simple, four-part acronym: S.T.O.P. to Write.

 It is easy to remember and implement, and gives you a chance to come up with a story idea that will work for books for kids even if you don't yet know what the entire story will look like.